Table of Contents

 You’ll find in it dozens of success stories from entrepreneurs selling across the web, whose sage advice you’d be wise to take.

-You’ll also get step-by-step instructions for how to determine your product niche, how to size up your competition, and how to determine market viability for today, tomorrow and next year.
+You’ll also get step-by-step instructions for how to determine your product niche, how to size up your competition, nail down your target market and determine market viability for today, tomorrow and next year.

 Your business can become your personal legacy, providing jobs for hundreds and changing hearts and minds, one checkout at a time.